BBQ state championship returns to Boise

+BOISE — Bands, Brews & BBQ Festival is qualifier for Kansas City Barbeque Society national championship

-Competitive barbecue teams from across the West will descend on Boise to vie for the Idaho state championship at the Bands, Brews & BBQ Festival on Saturday, Sept.
+Competitive barbecue teams from across the West and some of the nation's top pitmasters will descend on Boise to vie for the Idaho state championship at the Bands, Brews & BBQ Festival on Saturday, Sept.
 14, at the Boise Spectrum.
+Teams from Idaho Falls and Pocatello will be among those competing.

 Attendees will be able to take in the sights and smells of a professional barbecue competition while being able to purchase food from event vendors.
 Sample the competition BBQ beginning at 1:45 p.m. with BBQ Bux.
 BBQ Bux can be bought 10 for $10.
 Those over age 21 will be able to purchase tickets for beer tastings to sample beers from Idaho breweries.
 Beer sampling tickets are $25 in advance, $30 at the door and include a sampling mug with your ticket.